Chart Color Schemes

 Greenslopes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Greenslopes is notably high, with 49.1% of residents aged 15 years and over holding university qualifications.
-This compares to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 32.4%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 25.6% of residents aged 15 years and over holding such qualifications – advanced diplomas at 10.2% and certificates at 15.4%.
+Educational attainment in Greenslopes is notable with 49.1% of residents aged 15+ holding university qualifications, compared to 25.7% in Queensland and 30.4% nationally as of the latest figures from 2020.
+Bachelor degrees are most common at 32.4%, followed by postgraduate qualifications (12.0%) and graduate diplomas (4.7%).
+Vocational credentials are also prevalent, with 25.6% of residents aged 15+ holding such qualifications – advanced diplomas (10.2%) and certificates (15.4%).
+Educational participation is high, with 29.4% of residents currently enrolled in formal education as of the latest data from 2021.

 Frequently Asked Questions - Education